Venezuela denies entry of Guatemala’s president-elect

 CARACAS, Venezuela (AP) — The president-elect of Guatemala said he was blocked Saturday from entering Venezuela where he planned to meet opposition leader Juan Guaidó, who is seeking to oust socialist President Nicolás Maduro.

+Officials defended their actions, saying Guatemala’s incoming leader, Alejandro Giammattei, was turned away because he broke with normal protocol followed by heads of state.

-The commercial flight carrying Alejandro Giammattei, who takes office in Guatemala on Jan.
+The commercial flight carrying Giammattei, who takes office in Guatemala on Jan.
 14, made an early morning landing at the airport near Caracas, but his visit ended there.

 “They didn’t allow our entry into Venezuela,” Giammattei said in a video posted on Twitter.
 “They escorted us to the gate and put us on the returning plane.”